Support our work by becoming our Patron! Learn More

 d.
 Ensure that credit meetings are held with the proper personnel.

 e.
-Review the tax exempt report and ensure that all Sales, Local and Occupancy Taxes are paid timely and accurately.
+Review the tax-exempt report and ensure that all Sales, Local, and Occupancy Taxes are paid timely and accurately.

 f.
 Ensure all cashier banks are counted on a surprise basis at least once a month and retain evidence of the count.
 Review all contracts for accuracy.

 g.
-Audit General Cashier's safe at least twice per month on a surprise basis and retain evidence of the count.
+Audit the General Cashier’s safe at least twice per month on a surprise basis and retain evidence of the count.

 h.
 Review food and beverage purchases with the Chef and Director of Food and Beverage to ensure that all invoices are accounted for before closing the period.